 Kubernetes is undoubtedly one of the essential tools you should learn if you’re interested in networking.
 Those who aren’t familiar with this field wouldn’t know how vital it is.
 Managing containers and routing traffic according to those traffic requirements can help you considerably.
 We’ve tried to keep this guide as clear as possible to help you understand everything.

-If you want to learn and master Kubernetes, DevOps, and more, check out IIIT-B & upGrad’s PG Diploma in Full Stack Software Development Program.
+If you want to learn and master Kubernetes, DevOps, and more, check out IIIT-B & upGrad’s Executive PG Programme in Software Development- Specialisation in Full Stack Development.